Jkswm/hangman/README.md

    python milestone_5.py

 2. Make sure you have Python (>=3.6) installed on your system.
 You can download Python from the official website.
+    ```bash
+    cd hangman-game

-3. Run the game by executing the following command: python milestone_5.py
+4. Run the game by executing the following command: python milestone_5.py